arunoda/nextjs-e2e-demo/README.md

 ### Test Results

-* This is running inside a GitHub action
+* This is running tests [inside a GitHub action](https://github.com/arunoda/nextjs-e2e-demo/runs/920711967)
-* This is how to view a test session inside Cypress.io
+* This is how to view a test session [inside Cypress.io](https://dashboard.cypress.io/projects/y2s3h2/runs/9/specs)

 ### Run it locally